Ukrainian cities shelled, including one near nuclear plant

 In the eastern Donetsk region, where fighting has been focused in recent weeks, residential buildings were being shelled in all large cities and a school was destroyed in the village of Ocheretyne.
 The region is struggling without gas supplies and, in part, without power and water supplies; its residents are being evacuated.

-Russia-backed separatist authorities in the city of Donetsk said that two people were killed and three others wounded in Ukrainian shelling of the central part of the city on Thursday.
+Mykhailo Podolyak, an adviser to Ukrainian President Volodymyr Zelenskyy, denied Ukrainian involvement.
+He alleged, without offering evidence, that Russian or separatist forces were responsible for the shelling.

+Russia and Ukraine have repeatedly accused each other of firing on territories under their own control.

-Russian forces have already seized the neighboring Luhansk region.
+Russian forces have already seized the Luhansk region that neighbors Donetsk.
 Its Ukrainian governor, Serhiy Haidai, said on social media that local residents are being mobilized to fight against Kyiv’s forces and that “even indispensable mine workers are being taken.”

 Ukrainian authorities reported another abduction of a mayor who reportedly refused to collaborate with the Russians in the southern Kherson region, which is also almost entirely occupied.